christinavaldesera-gif/402.467_Applied-GIS-Fundamentals/labs/lab_08.md

 2️⃣ **Load Data**
 - Load your image tile e.g.`tile_02`
 - Right click and go to `Properties` > `Symbology`.
 For Render type select `Multiband color` and for Red band select `Band 3`, for Green band select `Band 2` and for Blue band select `Band 1`.
 Observe how your initial image changed.
 In Remote Sensing, this band combination is typically called a _Natural Color Composite_
-- Load also the 4 bands from your data folder
+- Load also the 4 individual band files directly into QGIS

 3️⃣ **Prepare the Band Set in SCP**
 - Go to `SCP` plugin from the `Main Menu` and select `Band set`